 Our model introduces tranching and pyramiding into a model of collateral equilibrium based on Geanakoplos (1997, 2003) and Geanakoplos and Zame (2014).
-Geanakoplos and Zame (2013) discuss how using promises to back further promises (what they call pyramiding) can potentially allow the market to achieve efficient allocations, though the central finding is that even with pyramiding, equilibrium is robustly inefficient.
-Gottardi and Kubler (2015) implicitly assume that all financial securities serve as collateral.
-Provided the financial markets are sufficiently rich in terms of the specification of payoffs and of collateral requirements, any Arrow-Debreu equilibrium allocation with limited pledgeability can also be attained at a collateral-constrained financial market equilibrium and debt pyramiding can replicate tranching.
-In contrast to this rich environment, we focus on limited tranching and pyramiding across assets.
-We show that the possibility of pyramiding changes the set of contracts issued so that investors will never issue a promise that cannot later be used as collateral.
+This literature tends to focus on either efficiency or how collateral use leads to negative bases.
+Geanakoplos and Zame (2013) discuss how using promises to back further promises (what they call pyramiding) can potentially allow the market to achieve efficient allocations.
+Gottardi and Kubler (2015) show that any Arrow-Debreu equilibrium allocation with limited pledgeability can also be attained at a collateralconstrained financial market equilibrium when all financial securities serve as collateral and financial markets are sufficiently rich in terms of payoffs and collateral requirements.
+We focus on limited tranching and pyramiding across assets and show that the possibility of pyramiding changes the set of contracts issued so that investors will never issue a promise that cannot later be used as collateral.
 As a result, pyramiding increases the basis on the underlying asset.